Massacre (franchise): Background

 The title Massacre Collection was utilized in the marketing of the DVD releases of the films, and was not a part of their theatrical or initial home video releases.
 The films, the first six of which were each produced by Roger Corman, were marketed as an analogous series based on their related content as well as the inclusion of "massacre" in their respective titles.

-The Slumber Party Massacre trilogy has the distinction of being the first horror film series in history whose films were exclusively written and directed by women, in addition to the first spin-off film forming the Sorority House Massacre sub-series.
+The Slumber Party Massacre series has the distinction of being the first horror film series in history whose films were exclusively written and directed by women, in addition to the first spin-off film forming the Sorority House Massacre sub-series.

 Film series

 Slumber Party Massacre series

-Between 2000–2003, the first two films were each released twice on DVD by New Concorde, while the third film was released once.
+Between 2000 and 2003, the first two films were each released twice on DVD by New Concorde, while the third film was released once.
 These releases featured the Massacre Collection banner.
 In 2010, all three of the Slumber Party Massacre films were released as a triple feature DVD by Shout!
 Factory as part of the company's Roger Corman's Cult Classics DVD series.

 Shout!
 Factory released The Slumber Party Massacre on Blu-ray for the first time in March 2014, and on January 17, 2017, Slumber Party Massacre II and III were released as a double feature Blu-ray, also by Shout!
 Factory.
 None of these releases featured the Massacre Collection epithet that the New Concorde DVD releases had.

 Shout!
 Factory released a limited edition of the first film on Blu-ray in January 2020, featuring new extras and a steelbook.

 A remake, directed by Danishka Esterhazy and simply titled Slumber Party Massacre, premiered on Syfy in 2021.

 Sorority House Massacre series

-Between 2000–2004, like the Slumber Party Massacre trilogy, New Concorde released the first two films twice on DVD, while the third film was released once.
-Sorority House Massacre was released on Blu-ray for the first time on November 3, 2014 by Scorpion Releasing.
+Between 2000 and 2004, like the Slumber Party Massacre series, New Concorde released the first two films twice on DVD, while the third film was released once.
+Sorority House Massacre was released on Blu-ray for the first time on November 3, 2014, by Scorpion Releasing.
 This release was limited to 1,200 copies.
-As of May 2021, Sorority House Massacre II and III have not been given a Blu-ray release.
+As of February 2025, Sorority House Massacre II and III have not been given a Blu-ray release.

 As a result of the DVD release success, fourth Sorority House Massacre film began production in 2001 and wrapped principal photography in February 2002, subtitled Final Exam in August.
 The film was scheduled for release in 2007 on DVD under a new title, The Legacy, but Roger Corman's Concorde Pictures closed up shop and the film was never released.
-In March 2015, Jim Wynorski released a poster for the film on his official Facebook page with the title Sorority House Massacre: The Final Exam; of December 2022, it is unknown as to whether or not the film will ever be released, although Sam Phillips reprised her role from the film in Cheerleader Massacre, a direct sequel to The Slumber Party Massacre.
+In March 2015, Jim Wynorski released a poster for the film on his official Facebook page with the title Sorority House Massacre: The Final Exam; of February 2025, it is unknown as to whether or not the film will ever be released, although Sam Phillips reprised her role from the film in Cheerleader Massacre, a direct sequel to The Slumber Party Massacre.